 Communication is the engine that turns the wheels of the RCM program.
-The RCM’s observations, measurements and data, insights and achievements must be shared with the organization.
-Without good communication, the program will not be effective.
-Ask questions and brainstorm with facility staff to find creative and practical solutions to complex problems.
+The RCM’s observations, measurements and data, insights, and achievements must be shared with the organization.

 A lot of your time will be spent investigating problems, discussing strategies, devising solutions, offering praise and encouragement, and sharing results.
-These tasks involve frequent interaction with individuals from various levels in the organization, including:
+These tasks involve frequent interaction with individuals from various levels in the organization, including top-level management, building occupants, operations and maintenance staff , and service providers.

 To recruit and motivate these key members of your team:

-- Focus on key points and provide a take-home message to motivate the team to implement your strategies
+- Provide a take-home message to motivate the team to implement your strategies

 Most people are eager to share what they know with others who show a genuine interest.
 Be prepared for your visits and meetings with the team.
 To save time and enhance your credibility:

-- Familiarize yourself with what they do and the technical terms and jargon they use
+- Familiarize yourself with what staff members do and the technical terms and jargon they use

 - Plan your questions so you get useful answers